 misconceptions usually limited to beginning students.
 Unfortunately, the

-students anymore, they were science experts, and they were teaching their
+authors were not students anymore, they were 'science experts,' and they

-the stamp of approval of the ultimate authority: their science textbook?
+has the stamp of approval of the ultimate authority: their science

-And, could any teachers dare to really understand a subject, if in
+textbook?
+And, could any teachers dare to really understand a

-to understand the subject, they must distrust and reject the information
+subject, if in order to understand the subject, they must distrust and

-in their science textbooks?
-(Later I found that RP Feynman had a
+reject all information in their texts?
+(Later I found that RP Feynman had

-similar encounter.
-See an excerpt from Judging Books
+a similar encounter.
+See an excerpt from Judging Books by their

 After my encounter with those books, I slowly realized that my own